A Review of Evolutionary Multi-objective Clustering Approaches: A General Architecture of Evolutionary Multi-objective Clustering

 In particular, some approaches use a binary representation to define the labels or prototypes instead of using numerical values.
-In \cite{Sert2011, sert2012unification}, each chromosome includes $n \times k$ bits, and each reserved $k$ bits provide the cluster number of the corresponding instance.
+In \cite{Sert2011, sert2012unification}, each chromosome includes $n \cdot k$ bits, and each reserved $k$ bits provides the cluster number of the corresponding instance.
 In ~\cite{Ripon2009}, each data point is a candidate center, and a binary encoding is applied to define whether a data point is a center or not.
 Besides that, it is possible to consider other aspects of the clustering problem in the representation.
-For example, in \cite{DiNuovo2007}, FCM parameters and features weights are applied to represent the solution.
-In \cite{Zhu2012, xia2013novel, zhou2018kernel}, they use the center information associated with a (center) weight to encode the solutions.
+For example, in \cite{DiNuovo2007}, FCM parameters and feature weights are applied to represent the solution.
+In \cite{Zhu2012, xia2013novel, zhou2018kernel}, they use the center information associated with a center weight to encode the solutions.
 In \cite{dong2018adaptive, Zhu2018_MaOEA}, the fuzzy membership matrix and the center information are designed to represent each solution.
 In \cite{Luo2015}, they consider an input as a linear combination of base elements (e.g., parameters or coefficients), which are chosen from an over-complete dictionary to design the sparse-based representation.

+Regarding the initialization, a common practice in EMOC approaches is to use random generators to assign labels or choose the initial centers of the clusters in the partition.
+The random initialization generally provides unfavorable partitions since the clusters are likely to be mixed up to a high degree.
+However, this strategy is very popular because of its simplicity and effectiveness in testing the algorithms against hard evaluation scenarios~\cite{hruschka2009survey}.

+In contrast, some relevant EMOC algorithms use high-quality individuals in the initial population, in which clustering algorithms are applied to generate the base partitions.
+For example, KM, AL, SL, CL, Minimum Spanning Tree (MST) - clustering~\cite{Handl2005a}, Shared Nearest Neighbor (SNN)~\cite{ertoz02}, Spectral Clustering (SPC)~\cite{shi2000} are applied in the initialization of some EMOCs presented in Section~\ref{sec:MCA}.

-Regarding the initialization, a common practice is to use a random method or traditional clustering algorithms to generate the initial population.
-In particular, most prototype-based encoding approaches use a random method in the initialization.
-On the other hand, the label-based encoding takes advantage of not requiring decode of the solutions, turning possible to apply most of the traditional clustering algorithms in the initialization.
-At last, the adjacency graph representation can rely on a graph-based method in the initialization, as MST-clustering, taking advantage of its data structure.
+In the literature, most prototype-based encoding approaches use random generators in the initialization.
+On the other hand, the label-based encoding takes advantage of not requiring decoding of the solutions, making it possible to apply most of the traditional clustering algorithms in the initialization.
+The LAG representation can rely on a graph-based method in the initialization, such as MST-clustering, taking advantage of its data structure.